aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 To encrypt data in transit, use ACM (AWS Certificate Manager) to acquire free SSL certificates and use HTTPS to encrypt data in traffic.
 You can then use this with services like Cloudfront or ALB.

-#### Secrets manager

-THis service allows you to securely store secret values with secrets manager and rotate secrets.

-Some services like RDS automatically interface and have integrations with secrets manager to automatically pull secrets from that service and rotate secrets regularly.

 #### Macie

 This service uses machine learning to search all of your AWS resources and services for any potentially sensitive information that you might be exposing publicly and warns you about it.